iidb/wing-docs/docs/p1/part3.md

 However, the tiering policy suffers from high space amplification.
 In the worst case, there can be $T$ duplicate sorted runs in the last level, and the space amplification can be $T$.
 It is unacceptable.
 Thus, lazy leveling is proposed.
 Lazy leveling combines the advantages of the leveling policy and the tiering policy.
 Suppose there are $L$ levels in total.
 Lazy leveling uses the tiering compaction policy in Level $1$, Level $2$, \cdots, Level $L-1$ to reduce the write amplification.
 The maximum number of sorted runs in these levels is $T$.
 Lazy leveling limits the space amplification by allowing only one sorted run in the last level.
 When the number of sorted runs in Level $1$, $2$, $\cdots$, $L-2$ reaches $T$, all these sorted runs in the respective level will be merged into a new sorted run in the next level.
 When the number of sorted runs in Level $L-1$ reaches $T$, all sorted runs in it will be merged into the sorted run in Level $L$.

 Here we analyze the write amplification of lazy leveling.
 Similar to the tiering policy, each non-last level contributes $1$ to the write amplification.
 The last level uses the leveling compaction policy, therefore it contributes $C$ to the write amplification, where $C$ is the size ratio between Level $L$ and Level $L-1$.
 Therefore, the total write amplification is $L - 1 + C$.
-The write cost is $w(\vec k, C) = (L - 1 + C)(input\ size)$.
+The write cost $w$ is $(L - 1 + C)(input\ size)$.

 Your tasks are as follows: